-You are given a zip file named lab2.zip on ecelinux under /classes/ece5997/labs.
+You are given a zip file named lab2.zip on ecelinux under /classes/ece6775/labs.
 It contains the following files for you to build the project.

-- digitrec.cpp: an incomplete source file where you write your k-NN based digit recognition algorithm in C++. - digitrec.h: the header file that defines the interface for the core functions update_knn and knn_vote. - typedefs.h: the header file that defines the key data types used in the design. - $data/training_set\#.dat$: training set for digit #, where #=0,1,2,...,9. - training_data.h: the header file that combines all the training data sets (i.e., data/testing_set.dat) into a constant array. - data/testing_set.dat: a set of testing instances with corresponding expected values to help you test your design. - digitrec_test.cpp: a test bench (only useful for simulation) that helps verify your code and perform experiments with various handwritten input digits. - Makefile: a makefile for you to easily compile source code into an executable named digitrec and execute the program to check results (enter make). - run.tcl: the template project Tcl script that allows you to run Vivado HLS synthesis in command line (vivado_hls run.tcl).
+- digitrec.cpp: an incomplete source file where you write your k-NN based digit recognition algorithm in C++. - digitrec.h: the header file that defines the interface for the core functions update_knn and knn_vote. - typedefs.h: the header file that defines the key data types used in the design. - $data/training_set\#.dat$: training set for digit #, where # = 0, 1, 2, ..., 9. - training_data.h: the header file that combines all the training data sets (i.e., data/testing_set.dat) into a constant array. - data/testing_set.dat: a set of testing instances with corresponding expected values to help you test your design. - digitrec_test.cpp: a test bench (only useful for simulation) that helps verify your code and perform experiments with various handwritten input digits. - Makefile: a makefile for you to easily compile the code into an executable named digitrec_k-nn_tb and execute the program to check results (enter make digitrec-sw). - run.tcl: the template project Tcl script that allows you to run Vivado HLS synthesis in command line (vivado_hls -f run.tcl or make digitrec-hw).
 For this assignment, it is sufficient to run the tool with this simple command.